 Hyperpigmentation is a darkening or brown-blue discoloration of your skin when it over-produces melanin (that’s your body’s natural pigment responsible for skin and hair color).
-Hyperpigmentation usually occurs on the face, but other body sites, such as neck and arms, may also be affected.
-It is one of the most common cosmetic concerns for both women and men, and often is accelerated with age and exposure to the sun.
+Hyperpigmentation usually occurs on the face, but other body sites, such as neck, hands and arms, may also be affected.
+It is one of the most common cosmetic concerns for both women and men, and often is accelerated with exposure to sunlight and as we age.

 SOME IMPORTANT FACTS